Always (Gabrielle album)

-Always is the fifth studio album by English recording artist Gabrielle.
+Always is the fifth studio album by English singer Gabrielle.
 It was released by Systemtactic Limited and Go!
 Beat Records on 1 October 2007 through Universal Music.
 Her first release in over three years, Gabrielle reteamed with longtime collaborators Julian Gallagher and The Boilerhouse Boys to work on the album.
 Always received positive reviews from music critics and entered the UK Albums Chart at number 11 and the UK R&B Album Chart at number 4.
 A supporting tour took place in February 2008.